tytydraco/yessleep/out/For_5_years_I_played_a_game_of_chess_against_a_God_and_he_lost.md

 “I won’t do it,” I replied.

-I got up and fled into the crowd, hearing Cato’s booming voice atop the raucous of early-morning commuters.
+I got up and fled into the crowd, hearing Cato’s booming voice atop the raucous early-morning commuters.

 “You can’t run forever,” He laughed horribly.